jeffbski/redux-logic/README.md

   cancelType: CANCEL_FETCH_POLLS, // cancel on this type
   latest: true, // only take latest

+  processOptions: {
+    useReturn: true, // use returned value instead of dispatch function
     // provide action types or action creator functions to be used
     // with the resolved/rejected values from promise/observable returned
-  successType: FETCH_POLLS_SUCCESS, // dispatch this success action type
+    successType: FETCH_POLLS_SUCCESS, // dispatch this success act type
-  failedType: FETCH_POLLS_FAILED, // dispatch this failed action type
+    failureType: FETCH_POLLS_FAILED, // dispatch this failed action type },

+  // useReturn option allows you to simply return obj, promise, obs
-  // processReturn instead of process so we will use the resolved return processReturn({ getState, action }) {
+  // not needing to use dispatch directly process({ getState, action }) {
     return axios.get('https://survey.codewinds.com/polls')
       .then(resp => resp.data.polls);
     )